What is a Fixed Deposit?

 On maturity, you can either withdraw the matured amount or reinvest the matured amount again in the same or different type of FD.
 Alternatively, you can also set a maturity instruction of auto-reinvest with your bank or NBFC and the maturity amount will be reinvested automatically on maturity.
 You can easily change the maturity instruction before the maturity date.

-These are the traditional fixed deposits that are offered by public/ private banks and NBFCs.
+The traditional fixed deposits that are offered by public/ private banks and NBFCs.
 The interest rate is pre-determined and the lock-in period varies from 7 days to 10 years.
-The interest rate ranges from 4% to 7.50% and is usually higher than the savings bank account interest rate.
+The interest rate ranges from 5% to 8.50% and is usually higher than the savings bank account interest rate.
 You don’t need a bank account to open an FD with the specific bank.
 However, you need to comply with the KYC requirements.

 Non-cumulative fixed deposit unlike cumulative FD allows a regular payout on interest.
 Here, the interest is paid to the investor at the chosen frequency of the interest payout.
 You need to choose the frequency at the time of application of the FD.
 The frequency can be monthly, quarterly, half-yearly, or annually.
 Since you withdraw the interest amount the maturity amount will decrease even more if the FD involves a higher payout frequency.
 These FDs are well-suited for investors who need a regular inflow of money and have a lump sum amount to invest.